CompuTec/processforce-docs/current/user-guide/routings/routing/routing.md

 Drop-down box selection allows the user to choose the resource already defined on the operation.

-The details of the selected resources are filled in by default in this tab from the Operations **ADD LINK** definition.
+The details of the selected resources are filled in by default in this tab from the Operations definition.

 This grid allows the user to select and add additional resources for this operation/routing combination and remove the defaulted resources.